isi-nlp/Carmel-Repository/wfsa003/README.txt

 Letter trigram models for dozens of languages.
 Data is the UN Declaration of Human Rights (UNDHR), files also included.
+Note that accent marks have been removed from letters, as is the custom in cryptography, so most of the symbols are 'a-z' and '_' (for space).
+These LMs require '_' at the beginning and end of the string.

 Usage: